Linuxfabrik/monitoring-plugins/check-plugins/json-values/README.rst

                             Name of the json array key containing the state.
                             Default: state
       --timeout TIMEOUT     Network timeout in seconds.
-Default: 3 (seconds) -u URL, --url URL     Set the url of the json file, either starting with "http://", "https://" or "smb://".
+Default: 3 (seconds) -u, --url URL         Set the url of the json file, either starting with "http://", "https://" or "smb://".
 This is mutually exclusive with --filename.
       --username USERNAME   SMB Username.